Housing Society: Procedure for Recovery of Non-Payment of Dues

 The co-operative society never aims at making profits.
 Rather it focuses only on the collection of the funds from the members and then utilizing it for the betterment and enjoyment of the members.
 All the members of the society must pay the mandatory fixed expenses and dues without fail so that they can enjoy the benefits and services offered by society.
 No matter what the reason is, including any disputes within the society should never come in between the payment of the dues.
 It should be made on time in all cases.

 One can follow the following procedure for the recovery of non-payment of maintenance by the society member:

-- In such case, the defaulter is sent a notice stating that he is required to pay the dues including up to 21% interest, for late and untimely maintenance payment.
-The notice includes a warning letter which specifies that if the dues are still not paid an application will be presented to the Deputy Registrar under the section of 101 of the MCS Act, 1960.
+- In such a case, the defaulter is sent a notice stating that he is required to pay the dues including up to 21% interest, for a late and untimely maintenance payment.
+The notice includes a warning letter that specifies that if the dues are still not paid an application will be presented to the Deputy Registrar under the section of 101 of the MCS Act, 1960.

 - Pass the resolution to recover the dues in the Managing Committee Meeting and let the issue be undertaken by important members.

 - Before you take further action, issue a final notice to the defaulter.

 - In case, there is still no action by the defaulter, then you must apply to the Deputy Registrar for the same.
 Once you have approached the Deputy Registrar, you have to pay a prescribed fee of only Rs 15 to 1000 maximum through a challan payable at the Reserve Bank of India.

 - The Deputy Registrar will hear the claims of both the parties, the disputant and the respondent and analyze all the affidavits presented by both the ends.
 The Deputy Registrar will then issue a Recovery Certificate for the amount due, after the entire proceedings.